Fixing the bankıng system

 Is inflation inevitable given the exploding monetary base?

-It's not likely over the near term because the banking system is essentially absorbing this expansion, not widening the broader money supply, since there isn't much new credit being created.
+It's not likely over the near term because the banking system is essentially absorbing this expansion, not widening the broader supply, since there isn't much new credit being created.
 And there is a strong deflationary pressure coming from the recession.

 Can we expect lower employment?